pran-av/quartz/content/Vibhuti/Essays/{Week In Review, 2025} - Nov 23.md

 ## Thursday (Nov 27)
 - My Purpose page on Website.
 Live Roadmaps for visions.
 - Integrated analytics to all buttons

+## Friday (Nov 28)
+- Completed Architecture Plan
+- Sketched wireframes for the MVP

+## Saturday (Nov 29)
+- I will try my best to Release Phase 1